PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

      corresponds to the total reward an agent can accumulate starting from that state.
 The action-value function corresponding to the long-term reward after taking action a in state s is commonly referred to as Q-value and forms the basis for the most widely used RL technique called Q-Learning

+  b) Temporal Difference Learning :
+     Temporal Difference learning is a central idea to modern day RL and works by updating estimates for the action-value function based on other estimates.
+This ensures the agent does not have to wait until the actual cumulative reward after completing an episode to update its estimates, but is able to learn from each action.

-  b) Q-Learning:
+  c) Q-Learning:
      Q-learning is an off-policy Temporal Difference (TD) Control algorithm.
 Off-policy methods evaluate or improve a policy that differs from the policy used to make decisions.
 These decisions can thus be made by a human expert or random policy, generating (state, action, reward, new state) entries to learn an optimal policy from.

-  c) Temporal Difference Learning :
-     Temporal Difference learning is a central idea to modern day RL and works by updating estimates for the action-value function based on other estimates.
-This ensures the agent does not have to wait until the actual cumulative reward after completing an episode to update its estimates, but is able to learn from each action.
+     Q-learning learns a function Q that approximates the optimal action-value function.
+It does this by randomly initializing Q and then generating actions using a policy derived from Q, such as e-greedy.
+An e-greedy policy chooses the action with the highest Q value or a random action with a (low) probability of , promoting exploration as e (epsilon) increases.
+With this newly generated (state (St), action (At), reward (Rt+1), new state (St+1)) pair, Q is updated using rule 1.

+     This update rule essentially states that the current estimate must be updated using the received immediate reward plus a discounted estimation of the maximum action-value for the new state.
+It is important to note here that the update is done immediately after performing the action using an estimate instead of waiting for the true cumulative reward, demonstrating TD in action.
+The learning rate α decides how much to alter the current estimate and the discount rate γ decides how important future rewards (estimated action-value) are compared to the immediate reward.

 # Description of the Learning Algorithms used